Learning stageStage 2, Stage 3

 On this page...

 Butterflies and moths are a group of insects known as lepidopterans, which means 'scaly wings'.
 It is these overlapping scales that give them their spectacular colours and patterns.
+An entomologist is a scientist who studies butterflies and moths.

 - The name of a scientist who studies insects is an entomologist!